-This qualification provides learners with the opportunity to engage in campaigning to bring about positive change in their community, and develop transferable skills for life and work, including leadership, building working relationships, planning, and evaluation.
-As such, learners will be well placed to undertake further or higher study or employment (paid or voluntary) in related or unrelated areas.
+This qualification provides students with the opportunity to engage in campaigning to bring about positive change in their community, and develop transferable skills for life and work, including leadership, building working relationships, planning, and evaluation.
+As such, students will be well placed to undertake further or higher study or employment (paid or voluntary) in related or unrelated areas.

 First awards of the qualification will be in June 2017.